 On the other hand, if you engage in conversation with your followers, offer handy tips and answer questions – as well as comment on their posts – you are building a relationship.
 People are more likely to buy from brands they know and trust – particularly in the construction industry where products and the outlay for services is substantial.
 This blog post explains why authenticity and trust are so vital to a brand’s success.
 You can also head here for advice on how to grow your Instagram account.

 How I can help

-Tino from Extract Espresso was one of my very first clients and I continue to help manage his social media account.
+Tino from Extract Espresso was one of my very first clients.
 He runs a busy cafe in the growing suburb of Gregory Hills, NSW.
 He had some ideas about what to post but he lacked time to do it all himself.
 With the cafe open 7 days a week, he certainly didn’t want to spend his spare hours planning social media posts.
 So that’s where I came in.

-Tino still posts when he can but the majority of posts are written by me.
-Because the cafe is local to me, I also go there occasionally and take photographs so he doesn’t need to constantly send me photos.
-This partnership works well and since I love food as much as I do building, it’s enjoyable.
+Tino posted when he could but the majority of posts were written by me.
+Because the cafe is local to me, I also went there occasionally and took photographs so he didn’t need to constantly send me photos.
+This partnership worked well and since I love food as much as I do building, it was enjoyable.

-If you want to have a chat about how social media can be used for your construction business, contact me and let’s chat.
+If you want to have a chat about how social media can be used for your construction business (or any other business), contact me and let’s chat.

 A Social Media Strategy is a great resource and I can put one together for Instagram so that you or someone else can then manage your account effectively.
 All Social Media Strategies are tailored to individual businesses but they will all include:

 - An assessment of your current Instagram account